Zylence/10-fast-fingers-typing-bot-lightning_fingers/README.md

 (A youtube video explaining the process may be linked soon...)

 1.

   To unlock the programs full capabilities you will have to go to the following [link](https://github.com/UB-Mannheim/tesseract/wiki) and download and install the tesseract-       ocr-w... setup exe that matches your Operating Systems Version(64 bit or 32 bit).

-⋅⋅⋅IMPORTANT: write down the path to the location where you install tesseract!
+  IMPORTANT: write down the path to the location where you install tesseract!
 You will need it.
 For most people it will look sth. like this:
-⋅⋅⋅"C:\Users\YOUR_NAME\AppData\Local\Programs\Tesseract-OCR" (without " and YOUR_NAME replaced with your user name)
+  "C:\Users\YOUR_NAME\AppData\Local\Programs\Tesseract-OCR" (without " and YOUR_NAME replaced with your user name)

 2.
 ⋅⋅⋅After you have done this you need to add tesseract to your "path variable".
 This can be done by pressing "win key" + "r" on your keyboard and then inputting